For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 If you have any questions about front lighting photography, let us know in the comments.

-Also, I love good news, so if my direction of light tips have helped you to understand front lighting share that too.
+Also, I love good news, so if my portrait lighting tips have helped you to understand how to use frontal lighting share that too.